FACTBOX-EU nations' measures in case Russian gas supply stops | Headlines

 Italy will wait to see if Gazprom sends contract amendments to gas operators before it takes any decision on imposing a state of alert over gas supplies, an Italian government source said.
 BULGARIA

-Bulgaria meets over 90% of its gas needs with imports from Russia's Gazprom.
+Bulgaria meets over 90% of its gas needs from imports from Russia's Gazprom.
 Its centrist government held a meeting on Wednesday to discuss what measures could be taken in the event of a halt in Russian supplies, a government spokesperson said.
-POLAND
+Bulgaria's natural gas grid operator Bulgartransgaz also opened a tender for underground drilling as part of its plans to almost double the country's gas storage capacity and prepare for any supply disruptions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)